rarible/protocol/docs/ethereum/api/search-items.md

+---
+title: Search Items with Ethereum API
+description: The main requests for search items in Rarible Protocol Ethereum API
+---

 # Search Items

 The main requests for working with Items relate to the [nft-item-controller](https://ethereum-api.rarible.org/v0.1/doc#tag/nft-item-controller).
 Let's look at the example of getNftAllItems.